seandiggity/simpoll/README.md

 Use Cases
 -----------
-* Pretty much any Yes/No question that doesn't require any follow-up.
+* Any Yes/No question that doesn't require follow-up with the user.

 Source
 -----------